FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 * the `setUserConfiguration` method stores the extension configuration for the current user.
 * the `removeUserConfiguration` method removes the extension configuration for the current user.

 > Note that if you modify the later set of methods, you might break the extension system.
 Thus making FreshRSS unusable.
-So it's highly recommended to let those unmodified.
+So it’s highly recommended to let those unmodified.

 ### The "hooks" system